-The Group's assessment of the impact of PFRS 9 is ongoing.
-The assessment below is based on currently available information and may be subject to changes arising from further reasonable and supportable information becoming available to the Group when it adopts PFRS 9 in 2018.
+In 2017, the Group performed its initial impact assessment of all phases of PFRS 9.
+This assessment is based on currently available information and may be subject to changes arising from further reasonable and supportable information becoming available to the Group when it adopts PFRS 9 in 2018.